-The Town will encourage the development of housing to meet the needs of all residents, including Affordable Residential Units and Attainable Residential Units housing, both home ownership and rental housing and supportive housing.
+The Town will encourage the development of housing to meet the needs of all residents, including Affordable Residential Units and Attainable Residential Units, both home ownership and rental housing and supportive housing.

-- 5.1.2.4.1 The Town will encourage a range of housing types and densities to support the achievement of the Intensification Target and Density Targets the provision of affordable and Attainable Residential Units through: - a) Supporting a range of housing types and densities, through infill, redevelopment and development, where appropriate; - Encouraging development which supports the achievement of the Countywide affordable housing target of 20 percent for all new residential development; - c) Supporting increased residential densities within the settlement area along Main Street and Amaranth Street; - d) Considering the development of alternative design standards for affordable and attainable housing; - e) Providing infrastructure in a expedient manner: - f) Considering the reduction in municipal fees to encourage the development of affordable and attainable housing; and, - g) Considering the development of an affordable housing strategy. - 5.1.2.4.2 The Town will encourage and improve the provision of supportive and barrier-free housing, including housing for low-income people, seniors housing and various forms of supportive housing, including group homes and emergency/transitional housing.
+- 5.1.2.4.1 The Town will encourage the provision of affordable and Attainable Residential Units through: - a) Supporting a range of housing types and densities, through infill, redevelopment and development, where appropriate; - b) Encouraging development which supports the achievement of the Countywide affordable housing target of 20 percent for all new residential development; - c) Supporting increased residential densities within the settlement area along Main Street and Amaranth Street; - d) Considering the development of alternative design standards for affordable and attainable housing; - e) Providing infrastructure in a expedient manner; - f) Considering the reduction in municipal fees to encourage the development of affordable and attainable housing; and,

+- g) Considering the development of an affordable housing strategy. - 5.1.2.4.2 The Town will encourage and improve the provision of supportive and barrier-free housing, including housing for low-income people, seniors housing and various forms of supportive housing, including group homes and emergency/transitional housing.
 It is the policy of the Town to: - a) Work with agencies, providers and local groups to help identify lands that are available and suitable for supportive housing; - b) When reviewing proposal, the Town will be satisfied that adequate infrastructure and services are available to accommodate the use; and - c) Encourage a range of housing types, universal design principles and development in proximity to services and facilities, to promote the development of age-friendly communities.